 Removing the Flooring

 At this point, the flooring was the only things left to remove.
 This process was really simple.
-It was just pock and lock laminate flooring.
+It was just pop and lock laminate flooring.
 It’s always interesting what you’ll find when removing flooring from an older home.
-Let’s just say, there will need to be some subfloor repaired!

 This is pretty much the extent of the demo.
 The floor still needs to be repaired and I want to remove the door by the shower and frame it up.
 It leads to one of the bedrooms in the house and just doesn’t make sense.
 I could use that wall space to add additional storage in the bathroom.